top of page

 Picasso crumpled up the napkin and stuffed it in his pocket.

 The lesson?
-Know your worth.
+Know your value, and charge worth.
 You've spent years working on mastery of your skills, so you should charge accordingly for that.

 Understanding and appreciating your unique skills and expertise is key in setting the right pricing structure and establishing a sustainable and prosperous creative business.
 For freelancers, the foundation of any pricing strategy lies in understanding the value you bring to the table.